fralalonde/dipstick/HANDBOOK.md

 timer.interval_us(123_456);
 ```

+### Level
+Relative quantity counter.
+Accepts positive and negative cumulative values.
+If aggregated, observed minimum and maximum track the sum of values rather than individual values as for `Counter`.

 ### Gauge
-An instant observation of a resource's value.
+An instant observation of a resource's value (positive or negative, but non-cumulative).
-Observation of gauges neither automatic or tied to the output of metrics,
-it must be scheduled independently or called explicitly through the code.
+The observation of Gauges is not automatic and must be performed programmatically as with other metric types.

 ### Names
 Each metric must be given a name upon creation.